 Student Information System (Yes/No)

 NGS No

 MIS 2000 No

 COEStar No

 MAPS No

 Other Student Information System.
 Please identify the system: Yes

-In North Carolina, Migrant student data is entered into the state student database, PowerSchool.
-Within PowerSchool, we maintain both school enrollments and MEP enrollment data.
-We also have a "migrant data cluster" within PowerSchool, where MEP-specific data (COEs, MEP services, etc.) is maintained and updated.
+In North Carolina, Migrant student data is entered into the state student information system, PowerSchool.
+Within PowerSchool, we mainta enrollments and MEP enrollment data.
+We also have a "migrant data cluster" within PowerSchool, where MEP-specific data (e.g., COEs, etc.) is maintained and updated.

 Student Information System (Yes/No) Was the Category 2 child count for this performance period generated using the same system?
-Yes n/a
+Yes